Karate Mat Thickness vs. Taekwondo, MMA, Judo and Grappling Mats

-Karate and Taekwondo training halls need flooring that will reduce impact on joints while jumping or running - as their moves are designed to be executing from a standing or upright position.
+Karate dojos and Taekwondo dojangs need flooring that will reduce impact on joints while jumping or running without impeding foot movement - as their moves are designed to be executing from a standing or upright position.

-For throwing martial arts, the recommended bare minimum is 1.25 inches thick with 1.5 inches and above being preferred for shock absorption without injury.
+For grappling martial arts, the recommended bare minimum is 1.25 inches thick with 1.5 inches and above being preferred for shock absorption for throws.

 Folding Martial Arts Mat ThicknessesA folding martial arts gym mat is a great tool for most ground based arts as they are generally thicker than puzzle mats and are covered in a vinyl material that is easy to clean.
 We recommend the 2 inch thickness for most disciplines as it offers an excellent level of both stability and impact absorption.
 If they have connector strips on all four sides, they can be easily attached to each other to cover a large area - or then can be laid overtop of other mat systems to provide extra fall protection - similar to a crash pad.